opensafely-core/r-docker/README.md

 If you choose a version of R that is not the current version of R we recommend following the rocker approach and choosing the CRAN date as the day before the next version of R was released.
 For example, if choosing R 4.4.1, R 4.4.2 was released on 2024-10-31 and so we choose 2024-10-30 as the CRAN date.

 You can find out when the next release of R is scheduled for on the [R developer page](https://developer.r-project.org/).

+We set the `HTTPUserAgent` in the appropriate places so that we obtain binary R packages for Linux from the PPPM.
+There is additional information about this on the [PPPM website](https://p3m.dev/__docs__/admin/serving-binaries/#binary-user-agents).